Arc-Computer/arc-memory/README.md

 - The **Knowledge Graph** includes causal relationships, semantic analysis, and temporal patterns, providing a rich foundation for understanding your codebase.

-- The **SDK** provides programmatic access to the knowledge graph, with framework adapters for LangChain, OpenAI, and other agent frameworks.
+- The **SDK** provides programmatic access to the knowledge graph, with framework agnostic adapters for LangChain, OpenAI, and other agent frameworks.

-- The **Export Functionality** creates optimized JSON payloads for the PR bot, enabling it to provide context-rich insights during code reviews.
+- The **Export Functionality** creates optimized JSON payloads for GitHub Actions, enabling context-rich insights during code reviews.

-- Through the **GitHub PR Bot**, you interact with decision trails directly in your pull request workflow.
+- Through the **GitHub Actions Integration**, you interact with decision trails directly in your pull request workflow.

 ## Getting Started